 Microwave oven general user instructions

-Always refer to the microwave operating instructions supplied with the vehicle

-Precautions to avoid possible exposure to excessive microwave energy c. if the door or door seals are damaged, the oven must not be operated until it has been repaired by a competent person (1) door broken (2) hinges and latches (broken or loosened), (3) door seals and sealing surfaces.
+Always refer to the microwave operating instructions supplied with the vehicle c. if the door or door seals are damaged, the oven must not be operated until it has been repaired by a competent person.